Wyoming Off Grid Laws: An In-Depth Guide

 Sewage and Waste Removal Laws in Wyoming

-In Wyoming, sewage and wastewater systems that discharge less than 2,000 gallons per day are regulated by the Division of Environmental Health.
+In Wyoming, the Division of Environmental Health regulates sewage and wastewater systems that discharge less than 2,000 gallons per day.
 Non-domestic systems larger than 2,000 gallons per day are regulated by the Wyoming Department of Environmental Quality.

 Even if your county has not adopted building codes, you will still need to get a permit for your sewage system.
-In many cases, you will also need to have your system inspected before it can be legally used.
+In many cases, you must also have your system inspected before it can be legally used.

-To read the full regulations, go to the Wyoming Secretary of State website.
-Scroll down and click on “Environmental Quality, Dept. Of” and then select “Chapter 25: Septic tanks, soil absorption systems, and other small wastewater systems.”
+Go to the Wyoming Secretary of State website to read the complete regulations.
+Click “Environmental Quality, Dept. Of” and select “Chapter 25: Septic tanks, soil absorption systems, and other small wastewater systems.”

 Are Compost Toilets Legal in Wyoming?